-Number of components to include in each restart batch.
+Restart (Batch Size)Number of components to include in each restart batch.

-Time (in seconds) to wait between queuing each batch of components.
+Wait (Time) Time (in seconds) to wait between queuing each batch of components.

-Total number of restart failures to tolerate, across all batches, before halting the restarts and not queuing batches.
+Tolerate up to x failuresTotal number of restart failures to tolerate, across all batches, before halting the restarts and not queuing batches.